KevinFlanagan7/PP5-Golf-Shop/README.md

 ## Project Goals

-The goal of the Golf Shop project is to create a user-friendly, fully responsive e-commerce website that provides both guest users and signed-up users with an easy and enjoyable shopping experience.
-The site showcases a wide range of golf products, while offering features like user account management, wishlist functionality, and a seamless cart checkout for registered users.
-Guest users can browse products and make purchases without creating an account, while signed-up users benefit from additional features like order history and saved preferences.
-The project also includes features such as newsletters, product search, and a FAQ section to improve user engagement, boost online sales, and enhance customer satisfaction.
+The goal of the Golfshop project is to create a user-friendly, fully responsive e-commerce website that provides both guest users and registered users with an easy and enjoyable shopping experience.
+The site showcases a range of golf products while offering features like user account management, wishlist functionality, and a seamless cart checkout.
+Guest users can browse products and make purchases without creating an account, while registered users benefit from additional features like order history and saved preferences.

+The target audience includes golf enthusiasts of all skill levels, from beginners looking to purchase their first set of equipment to seasoned players seeking the latest gear.
+The site is also designed for golf shop owners and administrators who need an intuitive platform to manage products and customer interactions.
+Additionally, casual shoppers looking for golf gifts or accessories.

+The project includes features such as newsletters, product search, and a FAQ section to improve user engagement, boost online sales, and enhance customer satisfaction.

 ## UX